Hori-san to Miyamura-kun: TV series

 A 13-episode anime television series adaptation of Daisuke Hagiwara's Horimiya was announced on September 17, 2020.
 The series was animated by CloverWorks and directed by Masashi Ishihama, with Takao Yoshioka handling series' composition, Haruko Iizuka designing the characters, and Masaru Yokoyama composing the series' music.
 It aired from January 10 to April 4, 2021, on Tokyo MX and other channels.
+(Note: Tokyo MX listed the series premiere at 24:30 on January 9, 2021, which is January 10 at 12:30 a.m.)
 The opening theme song is "Iro Kōsui" (色香水) performed by Yoh Kamiyama, while the ending theme song is "Yakusoku" (約束) performed by Friends.

 Funimation licensed the series and streamed it on its website in North America, the British Isles, Mexico, and Brazil, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On February 5, 2021, Funimation announced that the series would be receiving an English dub, which premiered the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Medialink has licensed the series in Southeast Asia and South Asia, and streamed it on Bilibili only in Southeast Asia.
 The company later began streaming the first episode on their Ani-One YouTube channel for a limited time, from February 13 to March 15, 2021.
 They also licensed the anime to Animax Asia for TV airing.

-A second anime series, titled Horimiya: Piece, was announced at AnimeJapan on March 25, 2023.
+A second anime series, titled Horimiya: The Missing Pieces, was announced at AnimeJapan on March 25, 2023.
 It features stories from the manga that were not adapted in the previous anime.
 The series aired from July 1 to September 23, 2023.
 The opening theme song is "Shiawase" (幸せ) performed by Omoinotake, while the ending theme song is "URL" performed by Ami Sakaguchi.
 Crunchyroll streamed the series under the title Horimiya: The Missing Pieces.

-Live-action film and TV drama

-A live-action film and a television series adaptation was announced on November 23, 2020, with the main cast and staff being revealed on December 21, 2020.
-The film and TV drama are produced by Horipro and directed by Hana Matsumoto.
-The theatrical edition, compiling the content from the first three television episodes with its own exclusive scenes, was screened for a week from February 5, 2021, while the television version began broadcasting on MBS's Dramaism programming block, TBS and Apple TV+ exclusively in Japan on February 17, 2021.
-The opening theme is "What Do We Do?" (どうすんの？, Dō Sun'no?), while the ending theme is "Lamplight" (灯, "Tomoshibi"), both performed by Toketadenkyu.